 Do you notice pain and/or stiffness in your big toe?
 If so, the cause might be hallux rigidus, a condition where movement of the big toe is restricted to varying degrees.
-This disorder can be very troubling and even disabling, since we use the all–important big toe whenever we walk, stoop down, climb up, or even stand.
-If you have pain and/or stiffness in your big toe, you may have this condition.
+As you can imagine, this can be very troubling and even disabling, since we use the all-important big toe whenever we walk, stoop down, climb up or even stand.
+If you have pain and/or stiffness in your big toe, please come in for a consultation.

 What Is Hallux Rigidus?

-Because hallux rigidus is a progressive condition, the toe’s motion decreases as time goes on.
-In its earlier stage, motion of the big toe is only somewhat limited — at that point, the condition is called “hallux limitus.”
-But as the problem advances, the toe’s range of motion gradually decreases until it potentially reaches the end stage of “rigidus” — where the big toe becomes stiff, or what is sometimes called a “frozen joint.”
+If you’re in an earlier stage, you’ll find that motion of your big toe is only somewhat limited.
+At this point, the condition is called “hallux limitus.”
+However, as the problem advances, your toe’s range of motion will gradually decrease until it potentially reaches the end stage of “rigidus” and becomes stiff.
+We often call this a “frozen joint.”
 Other problems are also likely to occur as the disorder progresses.
 That’s why it’s so important to jump on treatment as soon as possible.

 Early signs and symptoms include: